Pete Peeters: Philadelphia Flyers

 Peeters was called up by the Flyers in 1980 sharing the net with Phil Myre.
 Peeters started with a 22–0–5 record before losing his first game of the season on February 19.
-The Flyers went a NHL record 35 straight games without a loss that season.
+The Flyers went an NHL and professional sports record 35 straight games without a loss that season.
 Peeters finished the season with a 29–5–5 record with a 2.73 GAA.
 He led the Flyers all the way to the Stanley Cup Finals before losing to the New York Islanders on an overtime goal by Bob Nystrom.
 For his effort, Peeters was selected to play in the NHL All-Star Game.

 The following season, expectations were high for Peeters, but he did not meet them.
 Over the next two years his GAA rose and his playoff success diminished.
-In 1982, he was traded to the Boston Bruins for defenceman Brad McCrimmon.
+Following an infamous incident in 1982 where he molested a reporter in the locker room, he was traded to the Boston Bruins for defenceman Brad McCrimmon.

 Boston Bruins

 Peeters joined the Boston Bruins for the 1982–83 season.
-Peeters had perhaps his best year as he played in 62 games and posting a 40–11–9 record with 8 shutouts and a decade-best 2.36 GAA.
+Peeters had his best year, playing in 62 games and posting a 40–11–9 record with 8 shutouts and a decade-best 2.36 GAA.
 At one point, Peeters went 31 games without a loss.
 He won the Vezina Trophy for his spectacular play and was selected First All-Star team goalie.
 He also played in the All-Star Game in his first season with Boston.
-Surprisingly, Peeters finished 2nd in voting for the Hart Memorial Trophy to Wayne Gretzky.
+Peeters finished 2nd in voting for the Hart Memorial Trophy to Wayne Gretzky.
 Next season, expectations were high again for Peeters and, like in Philadelphia, he did not meet them.
 He played for two more years with the Bruins with his GAA inflating and the losses piling up.